Sunday, 31 March 2019

 We Call on the British Museum Authorities.

-For over three years, we have been studying the pottery and bronze inscriptions on the hundreds of artifacts and potsherds excavated by Thurstan Shaw at Igbo Ukwu.
+For over three years, we have been studying the pottery and bronze inscriptions on the hundreds of artefacts and potsherds excavated by Thurstan Shaw at Igbo Ukwu.

 Has demonstrated that they are mostly letters found in orthographies of almost every ancient Middle Eastern civilization.